Frequently Asked Questions - Lead & Drinking Water FAQ

 - In 2014, Federal law mandated the surface of every pipe, fixture, and fitting sold for the use of potable water not contain more than .25% lead by weight.
 If your home has brass fittings that have been installed before 2014, they may contain lead.

 Lead services lines on a customer’s property are not part of the public water system and are the responsibility of the property owner.
 The property owner owns and maintains their service line from the shutoff valve located in the sidewalk or grassed area in the street right-of-way to the water meter.
 Providence Water advises that you contact a licensed plumber for work on your service line.
+Providence Water is currently offering a 0% Interest loan to help home owners replace their private side lead pipe.
+Go HERE to find out more.
 To learn more about replacing lead service lines, contact us at (401) 521-6303.

 With our lead notification and other outreach methods, Providence Water is educating consumers about steps to take to reduce exposure to lead in drinking water and the health risks associated with exposure to lead.
 Providence Water has also made changes to the water treatment process to make the water less corrosive in an effort to reduce lead levels in some homes.